 The beauty of building your own home has always been the ability to design it any way you want.
 Whether you’re building for just yourself or for the whole family, the list of possibilities are endless!

 Thanks to the building boom we are experiencing, we have seen some pretty cool upgrades our clients are chosen.
 So to give you some home inspo, Move Homes has put together a list of the Most Popular Home Upgrades of 2020!
-There are plenty more out-of-the-box requests not listed below, so make sure you’re following our Instagram page for more on-site pics.
+There are plenty more out-of-the-box requests not listed below, so read our Handy Home Hints blog post and follow our Instagram page for more on-site pics.

 The Resort Style Ensuite